-In 2022 Futuregames was ranked as the 7th best game design and development school in the world and the best in Northern Europe by the Rookies.
 With a range of over 10 degree programs and courses taught in English, Futuregames attracts students from all around the world.
-We offer a truly global environment where different ideas and perspectives meet at all our locations in Sweden – Boden, Karlstad, Skellefteå, Stockholm and now also Malmö!
+We offer a truly global environment where different ideas and perspectives meet at all our locations in Sweden – Boden, Skellefteå, Karlstad, Stockholm and Malmö.

 It is estimated that around one in four people in the world has played a game made by Swedes.
 No wonder then, that gaming in Sweden is booming.
 The revenue for the Swedish Games Industry grew to 2.7 billion EUR during 2021, an increase with 28%, according to the Swedish Game Developer Index 2022.